Rohith0750/Smart-Traffic-System/README.md

 # Set up the MySQL database
 # Import the schema
-mysql -u your_user -p your_database < database/schema.sql
+mysql -u your_user -p traffic_mangaement < database/schema.sql

 # Configure your DB credentials in config.py